josecumbe/Frequency-Propagator-Emulator---Google-Maps-API/README.md

-# Aviation Frequency transmissor map simulator
+# Aviation Frequency Propagation Simulator

 This is a web-based tool that can simulate the coverage of receivers to see if there are any blind spots when deploying antennas that capture signals on frequencies emitted by aircraft transponders.